 After the first viewing of the clip, divide students into groups of four.
-Distribute assigned questions (see Appendix) for students to discuss as a group, and ask each group to designate one speaker who will present the group's responses to the class.
+Distribute assigned questions (see below) for students to discuss as a group and ask each group to designate one speaker who will present the group's response to the class.
 Show the film clip again and ask each group to watch it through the lens of their assigned questions.
-Conclude the activity by connecting each group's responses to the nonverbal components of rapport, with an emphasis on coordination, positivity and mutual attention.
-Common themes found in student responses will be discussed in the section to follow.
+Conclude the activity by connecting each group's responses to the nonverbal components of rapport, with an emphasis on coordination, positivity, and mutual attention.
+Common themes found in student responses are discussed next.